Talent Acquisition vs Recruitment in Workforce Planning

 5. Build Internal Pipelines:

 Don’t just hire externally.
-Career pathing, upskilling, and redeployment are all part of talent acquisition.
+Succession planning, career pathing, upskilling, and redeployment are all part of talent acquisition.

 Conclusion:

 In a fast-changing world of work, Talent Acquisition vs Recruitment alone won’t cut it.
-Organisations that treat hiring as a strategic lever, not just a support function, will attract better talent, retain them longer, and build a workforce that’s future-ready.
+Organisations that treat hiring as a strategic lever, not just a support function, will attract better talent management, retain them longer, and build a workforce that’s future-ready.

 If recruitment is about filling roles, talent acquisition is about shaping the future.